may-day/wsgicors/README.md

     return CORS(config.make_wsgi_app(), headers="*", methods="*", maxage="180", origin="*")
 ```

-You can also plug it into your wsgi pipeline via paste ini to let it serve by waitress for instance:
+or plug it into your wsgi pipeline via paste ini to let it serve by waitress for instance:

 ```
 [app:myapp]